Challenge

 • Comprehensive Law 15/2022 for equal treatment and non-discrimination

-1. Documents that provide guidelines and guidance to achieve a safe and reliable AI.
+1. Documents that offered guidelines and guidance to achieve a safe and reliable AI.
 It should be noted:

 • Ethical Guidelines for Trusted AI, from the European Commission's High Level Expert Group on AI (April 2019)